Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Insights on the Double Descent for the Binary Classification in Gaussian Covariate Model

+\end{theorem} \begin{remark} While our theoretical insights are inspired by Theorem~1 in~\citet{Belkin_2020}, we extend the framework to classification and OOD data.
+This extension is non-trivial, as the original result solely focuses on classical supervised regression.
+Notably, Theorem~\ref{thm:dd_ood} derives inequalities for the expected OOD risk unlike the equalities found in \citet{Belkin_2019} original formulation. \end{remark}

-\end{theorem} \begin{remark} Like the expected risk in Theorem~\ref{thm:double_descent_binary_classif}, we find $\E_{\mX}\bigl[R_\text{OOD}(\hat f)\bigr]=\infty$ around $p=n$, which is characteristic of a double descent phenomenon.
-This results suggests that OOD scoring functions based on the prediction confidence of binary classifiers $\hat{f}(\cdot) \in \hat{\mathcal{F}}_d$ exhibit a double descent phenomenon similar to what has been reported for the expected risk. \end{remark}
+\begin{remark} We find $\E_{\mX}\bigl[R_\text{OOD}(\hat f)\bigr]=\infty$ around $p=n$, which is characteristic of a double descent phenomenon.
+This result suggests that OOD scoring functions based on the prediction confidence of binary classifiers $\hat{f}(\cdot)$ exhibit a double descent phenomenon similar to what has been reported for the expected risk (see Appendix~\ref{appendix:proof_thm_binary_classif}).
+Like the expected risk in the double descent literature~\citep{mei2022generalization, louart2018random, liao2020random, bach2024high}, this result identifies the ratio $p/n$ as the complexity of a linear model to describe an under- ($p/n<1$) and an over- ($p/n>1$) parameterized regimes for the expected OOD risk with a phase transition around $p/n=1$ characterized by a peak. \end{remark}